dthx2710/Dolicon-Blue-Archive/src/pages/student/eimi.md

   height: 167
   artist: ポップキュン
   info: >-
-    Member of the Special Phenomena Secret Service at Millennium Academy.
+    Member of The Millennium Academy Paranormal Phenomena

-    She's a radio-typical girl who doesn't talk much and has trouble reading thoughts.
-She often stands around in a daze for no reason.
+    Eimi does not speak much, and it's very hard to tell what she's thinking about.
+It's not uncommon to see her staring into space in a daze for no particular reason.

     However, she works more efficiently than anyone else when she is asked to carry out a mission at a seminar.
-  hobbies: Zoning out, listening to music
+  hobbies: Zoning out, music appreciation
   jpname: 和泉元エイミ
   cv: Akane Matsunaga (松永あかね)
   club: Special Phenomena Secret Service